JustinHoyle/Final-Project-CMSC-512/README.md

 2.  **Named Entity Recognition (NER) for PII Detection (`named_entity_recognition.py`)**

-    -   Uses a hugging face NLP to detect and extract Personally Identifiable Information (PII).
+    -   Applies the Hugging Face model Jean-Baptiste/roberta-large-ner-english to detect PII.

-    -   Identifies key entities:
+    -   Identifies and labels key entities such as: PER (Person), ORG (Organization), LOC (Location), MISC.

-        -   `PERSON`, `ORG` (Organization), `LOC` (Location), `MISC`.

-    -   Outputs a dataset with PII annotations for feature extraction and model training.
+    -   Outputs an annotated CSV (pii_detected_tweets.csv) containing extracted PII information for each text entry.

 3.  **Feature Engineering (`feature_processing.py`)**

-    -   Converts textual and structured PII data into numerical features.

-    -   Uses TF-IDF (Term Frequency-Inverse Document Frequency) to transform text.

-    -   Generates additional structured features:

-        -   Presence of different PII types (binary values).
+    -   Encodes presence of detected entity types as binary structured features (e.g., has_per, has_org).

-        -   Text length and word count.
+    -   Adds linguistic features such as text length and word count.

+    -   Transforms text data using Sentence embeddings with sentence-transformers (all-MiniLM-L6-v2).

+    -   Merges structured and text-based features.

+    -   Balances class distribution with SMOTE oversampling.

-    -   Outputs a structured dataset for machine learning model training.
+    -   Trains a machine learning classifier (e.g., Random Forest or LightGBM) to predict privacy risk labels:

+    -   0 = Low (no PII)

+    -   1 = Medium (some PII)

+    -   2 = High (multiple types of PII)

+Saves the model and vectorizer for later use.

 4.  **Training & Testing the Machine Learning Model (`test_model.py`)**

-    -   Loads the trained Random Forest model and TF-IDF vectorizer.
+    -   Loads the trained model and embedder.

-    -   Processes new input text to extract PII-based features.
+    -   Accepts new input text or a dataset (e.g., scraped Mastodon toots).

-    -   Predicts the privacy risk level of a user's profile.
+    -   Repeats feature extraction and inference pipeline.

-    -   Outputs risk labels that can be used for privacy recommendations.
+    -   Outputs risk level predictions and classification confidence scores.

+    -   Prints a classification report and confusion matrix for evaluation (if ground-truth labels exist).

 # Project Timeline

-## Project Proposal (Due: **March 2nd**) – **10%**
+~~## Project Proposal (Due: **March 2nd**) – **10%**  ~~
 Answer the following questions:
 - What is the problem you are solving?
 - What data will you use?
 (How will you obtain it?)